Robert Wardell: Australia

 Wardell was now editor and sole proprietor of The Australian and his practice as a barrister was increasing; early in 1831 the government was glad to brief him in an action for damages against it.
 Towards the end of 1831 Governor Darling was informed by Frederick John Robinson, 1st Viscount Goderich that his six-year term as governor would soon be expiring, and after the arrival of the liberal-minded Governor Richard Bourke, Wardell's writing became much more temperate in tone.
 In 1834, having made a moderate fortune, he was intending to go to England, but on 7 September 1834 when inspecting his estate on horseback at Petersham, New South Wales he came across three runaway convicts and tried to persuade them to give themselves up.
 The leader of the men, John Jenkins, however, picked up a gun and fatally shot Wardell.
 The men were arrested a few days later and two of them were subsequently hanged.
 Wardell was unmarried.

 Wardell Road, which runs south from Petersham, in Sydney, is named after him.

+Popular culture

+Wardell appears as a character in the radio play Spoiled Darlings and the mini series The Patriots.